kmgallahan/Style-as-Code/README.md

 Style as Code helps developers produce code with a consistent style.

-For more information see the [GitHub Pages site](https://kmgallahan.github.io/Style-as-Code), or browse [the docs](https://github.com/kmgallahan/Style-as-Code/tree/master/docs) here.
+For more information see the [Style as Code site](styleascode.net), or browse [the markdown docs](https://github.com/kmgallahan/Style-as-Code/tree/master/docs) directly.

 ## Contributing to the docs